rodeoflagellum/rodeoflagellum.github.io/_posts/2022-02-21-for-gene-edited-babies.md

 - A majority of people approve human gene-editing for treatment purposes.
 How will this change?
 - Most people disapprove of gene-editing for enhancement.
 How will this change?
 - How does perception of gene-editing for treatment or enhancement affect policy?

+- To what extent does the legality of something prevent people from doing it?
+How about in this specific situation?
+My preminition is that this will operate in the way couples who really want to get an abortion will get an abortion.
+But this only works if the abortion works, so when will the abortion work?

+Which nation would the first one?

+Works for treatment before enhancement?
+What percent of people are born with disabilities?
+How many of them would really want this?
+  Hereitably AND detectable disabilities?

 <!-- _Several scenarios I've thought about for how the adoption of human gene-editing might turn out over the coming decades._ -->